 If you have a digital printer, such as our PrismJET or Mutoh ValueJet, you simply print on vinyl and mount the vinyl to the magnetic sheeting.
 Then you can trim the sign and place it in a corner rounder to get the look of a direct printed magnetic sign blank.

-Or, you can print and contour cut the vinyl to fit your magnets using a PrismJET VJc system, then mount them to the pre-cut blanks mentioned above. (as seen in FIG 4) If your only need for a printer is for magnet sized images you can also purchase our new PrismJET DT desktop lite solvent print & cut system and produce colored, outdoor durable magnetic signs for a much lower equipment cost.
+Or, you can print and contour cut the vinyl to fit your magnets using a PrismJET VJc system, then mount them to the pre-cut blanks mentioned above. (as seen in FIG 4) If your only need for a printer is for magnet sized images you can also purchase a PrismJET VJ24 and print directly to 20 mil magnetic vinyl.
+There are some important caveats.
+Get more info here.
 And remember that using the power of full color and photographic elements produces a magnetic sign that’s more effective and more valuable.
 Charge accordingly.

-There is another reason to be cautious about loading magnetic sheeting in your printer or cutter.
+It's tempting to try to print and cut magnetic vinyl.
+Be cautious about loading magnetic sheeting in your printer or cutter.
 These devices include components controlled by precisely calibrated electromagnetic currents.
 A powerful magnetic field can disrupt the operation of some of these components and cause the device not to work correctly.
 We have seen the use of magnetic media disable optical registration mark sensors.
 Proceed with caution.

 As noted above, the thicker the magnetic media, the more magnetic strength it has.
 The Graphtec CE5000 and FC8000 series have platens loaded with ferrous metals.
 Magnets respond accordingly and stick to the platens which means they can’t be fed trough the cutter.
 Putting transfer tape on the magnet doesn’t work.
 We’ve tried that.